treasurewild/Witter/README.md

 * The homepage displays all of the available Wits in reverse chronological order.
 * User passwords are encrypted using bcrypt and JWT.
 * express-validator has been used to check and sanitise the data sent through POST requests.
+* Users who are logged in can reply to "Wit".
+This uses the same Schema as a Wit, and pushes to an array of replies references.
+* If replies are available they are displayed underneath the Wit.

 The project borrows features from the Todos app provided for reference by Digital Futures.
 It is tested using Chai, Mocha and Jest.

 There are lots of features that could be added, here are a few that would be important, both for my learning and better functionality:
 * The flow of the user interface feels fairly natural now, but this was an aspect I struggled to get right.
 I tried to ensure that alert messages arrive at the right times, and with the right information, and I think I have mostly achieved this.
-* Replying to another user.
-This is an interesting feature to add because of the way is can reuse the functionality of other components, and create a chain of connections between the Wits.
-That conversation can get very complicated, very quickly, if replies to replies are also allowed, because of the branching threads that would be created.
-From a database point of view it isn't complicated though, since a reply can only be attached to one Wit.
+The alerts are themselves a barrier to the user experience, and it would be preferable to make some of them feature as part of the page instead.
+* I've added a feature to reply to another user, but Twitter's feature for this is far more complex, allowing replies to replies and creating a cascading and branching chain of a conversation.

 ## Domain Modelling